D-Bits/Danabases-Blog/content/posts/2020-4-9-Tracking-COVID19.md

 tags: ["python"]
 ---

 In light of the recent pandemic (and partially as a result of being laid off recently, due to said pandemic), I recently took it upon myself to build a reporting service of sorts for the COVID-19 pandemic.
-After all, gotta have something to work on during quarantine.
-The project consisted of the following core steps: 1) Find a REST API with comprehenisve and reliable data, 2) Clean the data, and calculate aggregates, 3) Render the data into HTML templates, 4) Deploy the client to a production environment.
+After all, got to have something to work on during quarantine.
+The project consisted of the following core steps: 1) Find a REST API with comprehensive and reliable data, 2) Clean the data, and calculate aggregates, 3) Render the data into HTML templates, 4) Deploy the client to a production environment.

 Following a little research, I found out that Postman had built an [REST API](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest), in collaboration with John Hopkins, to track developments with the pandemic.
 All the data that I worked with for this project comes from that API.